Li Chengmei

-Li Chengmei (李成美) (died February 12, 840), formally the Prince of Chen (陳王), was an imperial prince of the Chinese Tang Dynasty, serving briefly as Crown Prince during the reign of his uncle Emperor Wenzong.
+Li Chengmei (李成美) (died February 12, 840), formally the Prince of Chen (陳王), was an imperial prince of the Chinese Tang dynasty, who briefly served as crown prince during the reign of his uncle Emperor Wenzong.

 Background

-It is not known exactly when Li Chengmei was born, but his older brother Li Pu was born in 824, and their father Emperor Jingzong was assassinated around new year 827, placing a timeframe for his birth.
+It is not known exactly when Li Chengmei was born, but his elder brother Li Yanyang Prince of Ji was born in 826, and their father Emperor Jingzong was assassinated around new year 827, placing a timeframe for his birth.
 His mother's identity is lost to history.
 He was the youngest son of Emperor Jingzong's.
-In 837, Emperor Jingzong's younger brother, then-reigning Emperor Wenzong, created Li Chengmei and three of his brothers' imperial princes (Li Pu was deceased at that point), and Li Chengmei received the title of Prince of Chen.
+In 837, Emperor Jingzong's younger brother, then-reigning Emperor Wenzong, created Li Chengmei and three of his brothers' imperial princes (Li Pu eldest son of Jingzong was deceased at that point), and Li Chengmei received the title of Prince of Chen.

 Death

 In 839, after Emperor Wenzong, who was sonless at that point — with his own son and crown prince Li Yong having died in 838 — was considering whom to make crown prince.
 His favorite concubine Consort Yang was urging him to create his younger brother Li Rong the Prince of An crown prince.
 When Emperor Wenzong requested the opinions of the chancellors, Li Jue opposed.
 As a result, Emperor Wenzong decided to create Li Chengmei crown prince.

 By spring 840, Emperor Wenzong was seriously ill.
 He had his trusted eunuchs Liu Hongyi (劉弘逸) and Xue Jileng (薛季稜) summon the chancellors Li Jue and Yang Sifu to the palace, intending to entrust Li Chengmei to them.
 However, the powerful eunuchs Qiu Shiliang and Yu Hongzhi (魚弘志), who controlled the palace by that point, opposed Li Chengmei because they were not consulted before Emperor Wenzong created Li Chengmei crown prince.
 Despite Li Jue's opposition, they issued an edict in Emperor Wenzong's name demoting Li Chengmei back to Prince of Chen (under the excuse that Li Chengmei was too young) and creating another brother of Emperor Wenzong's, Li Chan the Prince of Ying crown prince.
 Emperor Wenzong soon died, and after Emperor Wenzong's death, Chou persuaded Li Chan to order Li Chengmei, as well as Consort Yang and Li Rong, to commit suicide.
 Despite Li Chengmei's relative young age, he had at least 19 sons, and his 19th son, Li Yan (李儼), was later created an imperial prince.